-14. In principle, all telecommunication services provided by GST registered persons for consumption of services in Malaysia are standard rated.
-However certain telecommunication services can be zero rated if they are international telecommunication services and they fulfill the conditions under the provisions of Goods and Services Tax (Zero-Rated Supply) Order 20XX.
+12. In principle, all telecommunication services provided by GST registered persons for consumption of services in Malaysia are standard rated supplies.
+However, certain telecommunication services can be zero rated if they are international telecommunication services and they fulfill the conditions under the provisions of Goods and Services Tax (Zero-Rated Supply) Order 2014.